-The Company has been named as a respondent in 25 arbitrations seeking damages allegedly sustained from investments in the Aravali Fund (Aravali), a third-party hedge fund sold by the Company to retail clients.
+The Company has been named as a respondent in 27 arbitrations seeking damages allegedly sustained from investments in the Aravali Fund (Aravali), a third-party hedge fund sold by the Company to retail clients.
 Aravali used a high degree of leverage in investing in municipal bonds to generate return and income, leverage that led to the collapse of the fund when the municipal bond market suffered a decline in the fall of 2008.
-Two of the arbitrations are pending, and 23 of the arbitrations have concluded or have been resolved and have been or will soon be dismissed with prejudice.
+All 27 of the arbitrations have concluded or have been resolved and have been dismissed with prejudice.
+One additional Aravali claim has been made although no arbitration has been filed to date in connection with this claim.